python/cpython/Doc/library/turtle.rst

 automatically created whenever any of the functions derived from a Turtle method is called.

-To use multiple turtles an a screen one has to use the object-oriented interface.
+To use multiple turtles on a screen one has to use the object-oriented interface.

 .. note::
    In the following documentation the argument list for functions is given.